space-wizards/docs/src/en/general-development/codebase-info/codebase-organization.md

 ## Structure

 Up-front, basic code structure is:

 1. All game code will be organized in the project folders `Content.Client/Shared/Server` etc.
 2. These project folders are further split into subsystems to limit their scope (such as `Clothing`/`Atmos`/`Botany`).
 3. These subsystems are them split into their constituent parts through `Components`, `EntitySystems`, `Visualizers`, `UIs`, `Prototypes`, etc.

 The basic resources structure is:

 1. All resources/assets will be organized inside the `Resources` directory.
 2. The resources directory is then split between all of the different kinds of assets (`Audio`/`Textures`/`Entities`etc).
 3. The directories for all the different kinds of assets are then further split into their own respective subsystem (`Clothing`/`Atmos`/`Botany`)

 If you are creating a new folder or file, you should keep in mind:

 1. If there would only be one file in a folder, it doesn't need a folder.
 2. Do not create a "misc" folder, as it makes organization completely arbitrary.

-The rest of this guide goes over the history of how it got this way and the methadology behind it.
+The rest of this guide goes over the history of how it got this way and the methodology behind it.

 ## History